-We are seeing more situations where a trustee selling a home with a relative living in an inherited house, the relative refuses to move, requiring a sheriff eviction.
+We are seeing more situations where a trustee selling a home with a relative living in an inherited house, and the relative refuses to move, requiring a sheriff eviction.
 In most cases, they are not paying rent, and in some cases not paying utilities.
 The home needs to be sold and the relatives refuse to move out.

 We were contacted by the trustee of a living trust.
-The creator of the trust was dealing with declining health issues for a couple of years and was unable to care for theirself.
-The trust provided that in the event the creator of the trust was unable to care for theirself, a named successor trustee would become the trustee of the trust and manage the financial affairs as well as care for the person.
+The creator of the trust was dealing with declining health issues for a couple of years and was unable to care for themself.
+The trust provided that in the event the creator of the trust was unable to care for themself, a named successor trustee would become the trustee of the trust and manage the financial affairs as well as care for the person.

 The creator of the living trust was near death when we were contacted to get help.
 At this time, the successor trustee named in the trust has already taken on the role of trustee.